sparna-git/legislation-schema.org-howto/README.md

 There are a few important things to note:

 - Even though the textual content of the Consolidated version V0 is identical to the base act, it is really considered as another document, hence another entity.
-It is usually not published by the same system, does not have the same legal value as the base act, is not under the same responsibilities, may differ in its cover page or number, is not presented in the same web page, etc. For all these reasons, it is something different - but related, of course.
+It is usually not published by the same system, does not have the same legal value as the base act, is not under the same responsibilities, may differ in its cover page or number, is not presented in the same web page, etc. For all these reasons, it is something different - but related.
 - The abstract act encompasses the successive consolidated versions of the act, but not the base act itself.
 The base act "gives birth to" the consolidated versions, but is not considered a version in itself; instead the consolidated version v0 represents the first version of the act.
 - As they are not versionned strictly speaking, the base act and the amending acts do not have their "abstract" level, like the consolidated versions have.